Class Style Description

 Pricing and Passes

 We recommend that you start with the Introduction pass.
-This pass gives you 5 yoga classes to use within 10 days at a cost of $25.
+This pass gives you unlimited yoga classes to use within 14 days at a cost of $49.
 The Intro pass is a great way for you to ‘get a feel’ for The Sanctuary and for your teachers.
 It gives you the opportunity to try different classes and get to know what suits you best.

 We have tried to make coming to class really available and easy for you.
-With many classes per day, seven days a week and all bookings and passes available online.
+With many classes per day, seven days a week and all bookings and most passes available online.
+If you’d like to set up the Empower Pass please email us at firstname.lastname@example.org.

 Need to cancel your class?
 No worries!
 Once you have booked yourself in to a class (on your pass or if you have paid for a drop in class), please make sure to cancel that class 2 hours prior to class start.
 This way your booked class will not be deducted from your pass and you can use it later, within the date of your pass duration.

-Please bring your own yoga mat and two large towels to class, if you have any other yoga props feel free to bring them to as we are working hard to follow Covid-19 regulations.
+Please bring your own yoga mat to class, if you have any other yoga props feel free to bring them too, though we have props at the studio available for you to borrow if you need them!

 Valid for 10 weeks - (No extensions).